It’s time to Break It Down!

 During this holiday week, here’s a reprised edition of “Break It Down!”

-This Issue has been revised from the Break It Down post I originally conceived, created, and published December 29, 2010, and subsequently re-posted in amended formats December 28, 2011, December 31, 2014, December 30, 2015, December 28, 2016, and January 3, 2018.
-This is my first post of 2019, and the 601st Edition of Break It Down, which debuted August 20, 2007 on the BlogSpot platform.
+This Issue has been revised from the Break It Down post I originally conceived, created, and published December 29, 2010, and subsequently re-posted in amended formats December 28, 2011, December 31, 2014, December 30, 2015, December 28, 2016, January 3, 2018, and January 2, 2019.
+This is my first post of the month, of the year 2020, and of course, of the decade.
+This is the 653rd Edition of Break It Down, which debuted August 20, 2007 on the BlogSpot platform.
 I migrated the principal site to WordPress August 3, 2012, approximately three weeks before the Fifth Anniversary of the blog.
 You may find this and most other posts at either site.

 With this post I wish you a blessed and bountiful Happy New Year.
 Now, enjoy today’s blog.

 The one-half fortnight between Christmas and New Year’s Day is a unique occurrence in the unfolding of the American version of the Gregorian Calendar.
 It is the only instance in which the space of a mere seven days separates two major holidays.
 Unquestionably, the timing is propitious.
 Millions of holiday travelers return home from their Christmas commemoration and revelry, just in time to get a day off to “celebrate” the New Year…and recuperate from the old, most notably their extracurricular activities, including the exploits of New Year’s Eve.